aalugupta/Practice_Project_1/README.md

-Rock, Paper, Scissors Game 🎮 - A classic game brought to life with a fun twist!
-Challenge yourself or a friend to quick rounds, make your move, and see who comes out on top.
-Built for a quick dose of enjoyment and nostalgia!
+Simon Game 🟢🔴🔵🟡 - Test your memory with this classic Simon game remake!
+Follow the color sequences as they get more challenging with each round.
+Perfect for a fun mental workout and a trip down memory lane!